HUD 241(a) Supplemental Financing for HUD Multifamily Loans

 Architectural and engineering reports

-Finance and Permanent Placement Fees: up to 3.5 percent of the loan amount due at closing
+Finance and permanent placement fees of up to 3.5% of the loan amount due at closing

-The lender may charge a reasonable fee to offset title, legal and other closing costs.
+The lender may also charge a reasonable fee to offset title, legal and other closing costs.

 Additional HUD Requirements and Items for Consideration